-Contractor personnel are required to respond to storm situations in accordance with regional storm response process.
-Contact the Vegetation Management Representative to confirm regional applicable processes.
+Contractor personnel are required to respond to storm situations in accordance with the regional storm response process.
+Contact the Vegetation Management Representative to confirm applicable regional processes.
 Only work necessary for the restoration of power will be performed.
 A reasonable attempt should be made to notify customers.
 No debris disposal will be attempted for any tree work performed.